The Human Figure: A Source Book for Artists and Designers, Pepin van Roojen, 2008.

 Essays on Thermodynamics, Architecture, and Beauty brings together arguments and designs centered on the concept of "thermodynamic beauty."
-This new aesthetic category opens up novel and unexpected directions in architectural practice, connecting architecture and thermodynamics without leaving behind the tectonic tradition.
+It is a compendium of essays and projects, that creates a projective document able to set up new scenarios for the Architecture of the next decade.
+The new aesthetic category opens up novel and unexpected directions in architectural practice, connecting architecture and thermodynamics without leaving behind the tectonic tradition.
 The compilation of essays will be organized according to the following concepts: Somatisms, Monsters Assemblage, Verticalism, and Thermodynamic Materialism, in order to summarize design strategies and to open up new territories in building, public space, and landscape.

 Iñaki Ábalos received his MArch and PhD from Madrid’s School of Architecture (ETSAM).
 Since 2013, he has been chair of the Department of Architecture at Harvard University’s GSD, where he has also served as the Kenzo Tange Professor, professor-in-residence, and visiting critic. Ábalos was formerly founder and director of Ábalos & Herreros (1984–2006); since 2006, he has worked as founder and director for Ábalos+Sentkiewicz Arquitectos, and, since 2001, Laboratorio de Técnicas y Paisajes Contemporáneos LTPC.
 In 2009, he won the RIBA International Fellowship, and he has taught at Columbia University, the Architectural Association in London, the EPF Lausanne, Princeton University, Cornell University, and BIArch in Barcelona, Spain.
 His books include Le Corbusier: Skyscrapers (Madrid Town Hall, 1988), Técnica y Arquitectura (Nerea, 1992), Tower and Office (MIT Press, 2003), and Natural Artificial (EXIT, LMI, 1999).